Links (external links open in a new window)

 Designer: To be appraised.

-These type of lights are often attributed to Maison Barbier from Paris, France, but they are not.
+These type of lamps are often attributed to Maison Barbier from Paris, France, but they are not.
 They are made in the style of the famous lamps by Barbier but made in Belgium.
-Most of the lights by Barbier are signed, except the early ones.
-This lamp has no marks or whatsoever but labels on identical lamps say it is Massive Lighting.
+Almost every lamp by Barbier is signed.
+This lamp has no marks or whatsoever but labels on identical lamps say it is from the Massive lighting company.
+Several of them are on display, here on Vintageinfo.